chrisknapp98/lnu-parallel-computing/assignments/assignment_2/README.md

 mpiexec -n 4 problem_1.py
 ```

+MPI has to be installed for using this command.
 The parameter n defines the number of instances to use for the calculation.

 ### Results